Go directly to product information

 Health

-Ceylon cinnamon contains relatively little coumarin, which makes the sweet notes predominate, and the slightly bitter undertone typical of cassia is absent.
-Ceylon cinnamon powder also contains very little coumarin.
+Ceylon cinnamon contains relatively little coumarin, causing the sweet notes to predominate, while the slightly bitter undertone characteristic of cassia is absent.
+Ceylon cinnamon powder also contains hardly any coumarin.

-Coumarin is an aromatic substance that inhibits blood clotting and in exceptional cases can cause liver damage.The European Food Safety Authority (EFSA) has banned the addition of synthetically produced coumarin to foods and set a maximum tolerable daily intake (TDI) of 0.1 mg per kilogram of body weight per day for natural coumarin.
+Coumarin is an aromatic substance that inhibits blood clotting and, in exceptional cases, can cause liver damage.The European Food Safety Authority (EFSA) has banned the addition of synthetically produced coumarin to foodstuffs and has established a maximum tolerable daily intake (TDI) of 0.1 mg per kilogram of body weight per day for natural coumarin.

 General advice